Trackap/ExpressMultithread/README.md

 ```

 Now you can run index.ts and open the following url http://localhost:3000/hello.
-If you had trouble with this example you can see.
+If you had trouble with this example you can see [example ReadMe](https://github.dev/Trackap/ExpressMultithread/tree/main/examples/exampleReadMe).

 Too many threads created ?
 You  just have to configure it, it can be done by two ways :